-- Fruit 'n' Yogurt Parfait with Granola
+Fruit 'n' Yogurt Parfait with Granola

 You'll find two good, high-flavor choices here:

-240 calories, 10 grams fat (3.5 grams saturated), 140 milligrams cholesterol, 730 milligrams sodium, 29 grams carbohydrate, 7 grams fiber, 3 grams sugar, 13 grams protein
+290 calories, 10 grams fat (3.5 grams saturated), 20 milligrams cholesterol, 830 milligrams sodium, 33 grams carbohydrate, 7 6 grams fiber, 3 4 grams sugar, 13 19 grams protein

 Two groups of smoothies will be your wake-up call as long as you add a soy-protein booster.
-For just 30 more calories, you'll get an extra 7 grams of tummy-taming, brain-fueling protein.
+For just 30 more calories, you'll get an extra 8 grams of tummy-taming, brain-fueling protein.

-Any 16-ounce "Jamba Classic Light" smoothie -- choose from berry, mango, strawberry, peach and more: 150–160 calories, 0–0.5 grams fat (0 grams saturated), 5 milligrams cholesterol, 210–220 milligrams sodium, 30–34 grams carbohydrate, 2 grams fiber, 23–30 grams sugar, 6 grams protein
+Any 16-ounce "Jamba Classic Light" smoothie -- choose from berry, mango, strawberry, peach and more: 150–160 calories, 0–0.5 grams fat (0 grams saturated), 5 milligrams cholesterol, 210–220 milligrams sodium, 30–34 grams carbohydrate, 2 grams fiber, 23–32 grams sugar, 5 grams protein

-200–220 calories, 0–0.5 grams fat (0 grams saturated), 0 milligrams cholesterol, 5–20 milligrams sodium, 50–57 grams carbohydrate, 4 grams fiber, 40–50 grams sugar, 1–2 grams protein
+Any 16-ounce "All Fruit" smoothie -- choose from mango, pomegranate, strawberry, peach or “Five Fruit”: 200–240 calories, 0–0.5 grams fat (0 grams saturated), 0 milligrams cholesterol, 5–20 milligrams sodium, 50–58 grams carbohydrate, 4 grams fiber, 40–50 grams sugar, 1–2 grams protein

 Is breakfast really worth the bother?
 You bet.
 Not only does eating it help keep you slimmer and smarter, but skipping it can make your RealAge as much as 3 years older as well.
 So it's definitely worth knowing your best A.M. road-food options.